oils-for-unix/oils/doc/variables.md

 - Julia 1.5 (August 2020): [The return of "soft scope" in the REPL](https://julialang.org/blog/2020/08/julia-1.5-highlights/#the_return_of_soft_scope_in_the_repl).
-  - In contrast to Julia, Oil behaves the same in batch mode vs. interactive mode, and doens't print warnings.
+  - In contrast to Julia, Oil behaves the same in batch mode vs. interactive mode, and doesn't print warnings.
 However, it behaves differently at the top level.
 For this reason, we recommend using only `setvar` in interactive shells, and only `const` in the global scope of programs.
 - Racket: [The Top Level is Hopeless](https://gist.github.com/samth/3083053)